wso2/docs-choreo-dev/en/docs/references/choreo-limitations.md

 ## Choreo Cloud Data Plane limits

-Below are key limitations when working with web application in the Choreo Cloud Data Plane:
+Below are key limitations when working with web applications in the Choreo cloud data plane:

 | Resource                            |  Limit                                                                                     |
 |------------------------------------|---------------------------------------------------------------------------------------------|